5 Types Of Honey Bee

 Increasingly, it is recognised that it is important to select bees that will be suited to the geographical location in which they are kept .
 Scientists make the point that genetic adaptations can be regional, therefore it does not make sense to attempt to keep bees in an environment to which they are ill-adapted (more about this below).

-Here are 5 types of honey bee most commonly considered by beekeepers (this may depend on location):
+However, here are 5 types of honey bee most commonly considered by beekeepers (this may depend on location):

 Very much favoured by some, especially in northern Europe where it is well adapted to the cooler climate.

-A hybrid rather than a breed of bee.
-The Buckfast Bee evolved from the efforts of brother Adam (1898 - 1996) at Buckfast Abbey in Devon, England.
+This hybrid, the Buckfast Bee evolved from the efforts of brother Adam (1898 - 1996) at Buckfast Abbey in Devon, England.
 His intention was to produce a disease-resistant, productive and good-tempered bee.
 It is important to find a reliable breeder.